-- Returns a JaxbDeploymentUnit instance containing the information (including the configuration) of the deployment unit. - This operation will fail when the URL uses a deployementId that refers to a deployment unit that does not exist or for which the deployment has not yet been completed. - This operation may succeed for deployment units for which an undeploy operation request has not yet completed.
+- Returns a JaxbDeploymentUnit instance containing the information (including the configuration) of the deployment unit. - · Notes: - This operation will fail when the URL uses a deployementId that refers to a deployment unit that does not exist or for which the deployment has not yet been completed. - This operation may succeed for deployment units for which an undeploy operation request has not yet completed.

-[POST] /deployment/ {deploymentId} /deploy
+[POST] /deployment/{deploymentId}/deploy

-- Deploys the deployment unit referenced by the deploymentId - Returns a JaxbDeploymentJobResult instance with the status of the request - Takes a strategy query parameter: - This parameter describes the runtime strategy used for the deployment.

-- This parameter takes the following (case- in sensitive) values: - SINGLETON - PER_REQUEST - PER_PROCESS_INSTANCE - The default runtime strategy used for a deployment is SINGLETON. - The deploy operation is an asynchronous operation.
-The status of the deployment can be retrieved using the GET calls described above. - · The request can fail for the reasons described - It is possible to post a deployment descriptor (or a fragment of it) while submitting deploy request.
+- Deploys the deployment unit referenced by the deploymentId - Returns a JaxbDeploymentJobResult instance with the status of the request - Parameters: Takes a strategy query parameter, which - describes the runtime strategy used for the deployment. - must have one of the following (case-\in\sensitive) values: - SINGLETON - PER\REQUEST - PER\PROCESS\INSTANCE - The default runtime strategy used for a deployment is SINGLETON. - · Notes: - The deploy operation is an asynchronous operation: the request can fail after being submitted.
+The status of the deployment can be retrieved using the GET calls described above. - It is possible to post a deployment descriptor (or a fragment of it) while submitting deploy request.
 That allows to override other deployment descriptors in the hierarchy.
 To do so the content type of the request must be set to application/xml and the request body should be a a valid deployment descriptor content.

-For example to change the audit logging mode from default JPA to JMS submit following partial deployment descriptor:
+Example 17.3.
+Changing the audit logging mode from default JPA to JMS submit